Shopify/liquid/basics/operators.md

 ## contains

-`contains` checks for the codesence of a substring inside a string.
+`contains` checks for the presence of a substring inside a string.

 ```liquid
 {% raw %}